-As a part of the Reds 150th anniversary, the Reds Community Fund will take part in two special field renovation projects in 2019.
-Historic Ross Park in St. Bernard will receive a new synthetic infield, upgrades to the outfield, plus a renovation of the bleachers, concessions stand and surrounding park.
-The other project will take place in Northern Kentucky at the Bellevue Vets complex, where the high school field will receive a new synthetic infield and an expanded outfield, along with upgrades to the two adjacent fields.
+As a part of the Reds 150th anniversary, the Reds Community Fund has taken part in two special field renovation projects in 2019.
+Historic Ross Park in St. Bernard has received a new synthetic infield, upgrades to the outfield, plus a renovation of the bleachers, concessions stand and surrounding park.
+The other project has taken place in Northern Kentucky at the Bellevue Vets complex, where the high school field has received a new synthetic infield and an expanded outfield, along with upgrades to the two adjacent fields.

-Both renovated ball fields will feature a seating and press area designed in the spirit of the original home of the Reds, the "Palace of the Fans."
-MSA Architects will oversee the design and construction of these unique elements was overseen by MSA Architects.
+Both renovated ball fields feature a seating and press area designed in the spirit of the original home of the Reds, the "Palace of the Fans."
+The design and construction of these unique elements was overseen by MSA Architects.